choboroku/CleaningDataProject/CodeBook.md

 Please refer to the **features_info.txt** file to get more additional information about how these variables were computed.

 Each variable above has its own mean and standard deviation (std).
-Variables with XYZ tag have 3 means and 3 std.
+The units of the variables are expressed in time (start with t) and frequency (begin with f) Variables with XYZ tag have 3 means and 3 std.
 1 mean and 1 std for each coordinate X, Y, and Z, respectively.
 So, the number of pairs (mean, std) for each variable is as follows: